Bcubrich/Music-Interval-Trainer/README.md

 but I am currently troubleshooting that.
 This hardly counts, as it is just a bit of python code, but I hope that this project will run easily on other machines.
 Going to test it on my laptop as soon as I get it uploaded.

+Update (12 oct 2018): Tested the zip file on my laptop.
+The code was meant to find your the directory where you saved the 'Interval Trainer' Folder, but it acutally just finds you working directory, so you need to set the working directory to the 'Interval Trainer' folder.
 ---------------------------------------------------------------------------------

 Installing:

 1) To run this you just need to extract the contents of the zip file "Interval Trainer.zip" to a folder
 2) Then open 'Interval_trainer_v1_1.py' in a python IDE, with QT as the backend.
-	2a) You may need to specify matplotlib.use('Qt5Agg') on your IDE but on mine I specify it internally in setting
+	2a) You may need to specify matplotlib.use('TkAgg') on your IDE but on mine I specify it internally in settings.
 3) Run the Cell as usual in your IDE
 4) Depending on your IDE, system, and version of python, you will need to install some packages -pygame
     -tkinter
+5) Update (12 oct 2018): You do need to specify the working directory to the "your__directory\Interval Trainer"
+       and then this will work on other windows machines.

+Is it plotting correctly: If you set follow the instructions it will work on systems with the same
+       python version installed.
+If you want to make sure that you have the correct backend, there is a sample of the output of the progam in the "Example Plot" folder.
+Note, however, that it should output an interactive TK window plot, with working buttons.
+Inline plotting backends will only gerneate a static image of the first note.

 Errors: The current version of the code does not generate any error on my machine,
          please contact me with errors @ bcubrich@gmail.com